corona-warn-app/cwa-verification-iam/README.md

 docker build --pull --rm -f "Dockerfile" -t cwa-verification-iam "." docker run -p "8080:8080"  -p "8443:8443" -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin cwa-verification-iam
  ````
+After that you will have run a Keykloak IAM Solution on you machine.
+The landing page of the Keykloak system will provide you with further information how to setup the system and add new users.
+For a detailed view on all the features please refer to the manual pages, also linked on the landing page.

 ## Working Language